fmuratori/sound-pollution-platform/README.md

 # Sound Pollution Monitoring IoT Platform
-This is an IoT platform for monitoring and analyzing sound pollution levels in real-time.
-The platform includes a set of sensors that can be deployed in various locations to collect sound data, which is then processed and analyzed and made accessible to provide insights into noise pollution levels.
+This is an IoT platform for real-time noise monitoring and analysis.
+The platform includes a set of sensors that can be deployed in different locations to collect sound data, which is then processed, analyzed and made available to provide insight into noise pollution levels.

-*This project was intially intended as a Master degree course mandatory project.
-I decided to independently expand the solution to allow real-time usage of retrieved data and not only back-end related activities*
+*This project was originally realized as a course project in my academic career.
+I decided to independently extend the solution to allow real-time measurement and use of retrieved data, by creating the entire backend structure.*

 ## Features
 - Real-time monitoring of sound pollution levels